VictorLeP/victorlep.github.io/_pages/phd.md

 Registration
 ======
-Please register your attendance to any part of the day's proceedings using [this form](https://www.eventbrite.be/e/strengthening-data-driven-cybersecurity-tickets-635315314207) by 24 May.
+Please register your attendance to any part of the day's proceedings using [this form](https://www.eventbrite.be/e/strengthening-data-driven-cybersecurity-tickets-635315314207).

 Online livestream
 ======